IDSN - Interior Design

 PREREQUISITE: IDSN 130

-COREQUISITE: IDSN 130 can be taken concurrently as a corequisite.
-This course includes the study of textiles and interior finishes used by interior designers.
+COREQUISITE: IDSN 230.
+(F) This course includes the study of textiles and interior finishes used by interior designers.
 Students will gain familiarity with a wide range of textile products used in both residential and commercial interiors including fiber content and yarn type, application and labeling, performance and maintenance.
-Students will also study the range and application of wall, ceiling and floor finish materials commonly used in interior design
+Material will also include study the range and application of wall, ceiling and floor finish materials commonly used in interior design and finally how to communicate these decisions with the design team

 .